Eddevinc/files2/wvd-in-a-day/10-Access-Applications.md

 In the following task we will be accessing microsoft office word and desktop application with browser using WVDUser-01.

-### **Subtask 1: Access the Remote app using browser**
+### **Subtask 1: Access the published 'Remote Application' using browser**

-In this task we will be accesing the remote app i.e. microsoft office word with help of a browser using WVDUser-01.
+In this task we will be accesing the remote application i.e. microsoft office word with help of a browser using WVDUser-01.

 1. Navigate to **Azure Active Directory**, then go to **Users**.